jalena-penaligon/koroibos/README.md

 Welcome to Koroibos, a JSON API designed to expose endpoints to display data and statistics from the 2016 Summer Olympic Games.

 ## Intent
-This project was completed in 7 days as a requirement for Module 4 at Turing School of Software & Design.
+This project was completed in 48 hours as a requirement for Module 4 at Turing School of Software & Design.

 The project was built using Ruby on Rails which implements the following: